secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 ## Requirement

-In this project, we use conda and pip toolkit to build the execution environment.
+In this project, we use conda and pip toolkit to build the environment.

-The following two **options** can be used to build an execution environment
+The following two **options** can be used to build the environment.

 - #### First Option
 ```bash=